What is CSR in Business & Why Does it Matter to Employees?

 Create CSR reports

 Provide evidence to support your CSR initiatives.
-Be transparent about if the organization achieved the goal and, if they didn’t, what are you improving to make sure they do.
-Follow through on your commitments and close any gaps between what your goals are and achieving them.
+Be transparent about whether the organization achieved the goal and, if not, what you are improving to ensure they do.
+Follow through on your commitments and close any gaps between your goals and their achievement.

 Conclusion